\`{I}r\`{o}y\`{i}nSpeech: A multi-purpose Yor\`{u}b\'{a} Speech Corpus: The I r o y i nSpeech Corpus

+\paragraph{ASR recording} We recorded in-house all \numprint{20000} sentences in \corpusa, or some 26 hours for ASR.
+They were recorded by 80 different volunteers, each recording 250 lines during one-hour studio sessions.
+Additionally, we added \numprint{5000} sentences to the Mozilla Common Voice crowd-sourcing platform, which were recorded by 108 volunteers on the Common Voice website, yielding 6 hours of speech.
+The sentences used to record on Common Voice were selected from the sentences in \corpusa.
+We note for completeness, that the ASR experiments in this study did not \textit{yet} make use of these 6 hours.
+We hope that by setting up Common Voice for \yoruba, native speakers everywhere will be encouraged contribute.

+\paragraph{TTS recording} We recorded all \numprint{3000} sentences in \corpusb by two speakers, one male and one female, ages 25 to 30.
+This resulted in 3 hours 35 minutes of data, which was below our goal of 10 hours.
+Since there were no additional curated sentences, we decided to record supplementary sentences obtained from \corpusa to reach our 10 hour goal.
+The final TTS corpus contains \numprint{9000} sentences yielding 10 hours 11 minutes of speech.

-All volunteers were speakers of standard North West \Yoruba{}~\footnote{\url{http://www.africa.uga.edu/Yoruba/yorubabout.html}}, were screened for dialect uniformity, and ranged in age from 18 to 69 years.
-The initial \numprint{6000} lines single speaker (TTS) partition had one male and one female volunteer, while the \numprint{20000} lines multi-speaker (ASR) partition had 80 volunteers, 37 male and 43 female.
-The studio volunteers were provided with a token gift each as thank you for their time.
+All volunteers, speakers of standard North West \yoruba\footnote{\url{http://www.africa.uga.edu/Yoruba/yorubabout.html}}, were screened for dialect uniformity, and ranged in age from 18 to 69 years.
+The \numprint{9000} lines for the single speaker (TTS) partition had one male and one female volunteer, while the \numprint{20000} lines multi-speaker (ASR) partition had 80 volunteers, 37 male and 43 female.
+The studio volunteers were each provided with a token gift, as a gesture of appreciation of their time and efforts recording.